To most independent filmmakers, the topic of film financing can seem intimidating at best.

 Let’s take a quick look at a few of those sources to illustrate just how layered that film financing structure can be:

 Pre-sales are one major contributor to studio film financing.
 Pre-sales movie funding is obtained when a studio or production company sells the rights to distribute a film in a particular region or distribution format before the film is finished.
 The worth of pre-sales is usually calculated based on the perceived value of a film’s marketable elements, which is why a script with Jeff Bridges attached will get funded a whole lot quicker than it would if the same role were filled instead by your cousin Jeff.
-(Unless, of course, your cousin Jeff is actually Jeff Goldbum, Jeff Daniels, or Jeffrey Wright.)
+(Unless, of course, your cousin Jeff is actually Jeff Goldblum, Jeff Daniels, or Jeffrey Wright.)

 Gap financing is a similar but also fundamentally different part of film financing.